What Jobs are available for Social Assistance Services in Rhyl?

 full-time

-• Lead, mentor, and manage a team of community support workers, providing guidance and supervision.
+• Lead, manage, and mentor a team of community support workers and case managers.

-• Conduct regular assessments of client needs and outcomes, making adjustments to care plans as necessary.
+• Conduct regular assessments of community needs and service effectiveness.

 Qualifications: